lpsm-dev/docker-crypto-miner/README.md

 ## ➤ Concepts

-This section aims to describe at a high level what the tools we use are and how we use them, without reproducing documentation that is better written (and more up to date) in the repositories and websites of these tools themselves.
-It's recommended to familiarize yourself with these tools as early as possible.
+This section aims to describe at a high level which tools we use and how we use them, without reproducing documentation that is better written (and more up-to-date) in the repositories and websites of the tools themselves.
+It is recommended that you familiarize yourself with these tools as soon as possible.

 ### XMRig

-Basically XMRig is a free and open source mining program.
-It can be installed on Windows, Linux and macOS, and allows you to mine the RandomX algorithm.
-Here is a brief example of the run command:
+Basically, XMRig is a free, open-source mining program.
+It can be installed on Windows, Linux and macOS, and allows you to mine using the RandomX algorithm.
+Here's a brief example of the run command:

 ```bash
 xmrig.exe -o rx.unmineable.com:3333 -a rx -k -u COIN:YOUR_ADDRESS.WORKER_NAME#REFERRAL_CODE -p x pause